Sky Movies (New Zealand TV channel): History

-The original Sky Movies channel was started on 18 May 1990 when Sky Television first launched.
-When Sky Movies began it initially screened two hours of 'general entertainment' programming from noon until 2pm (such as Ask Dr. Ruth, Loving, The Beachcombers, America's Top 10, Wild World of Animals, Fun in the Sun and The Ewoks).
+The original Sky Movies channel was started on 18 May 1990 when Sky Television was first launched.
+When Sky Movies began, it initially screened two hours of 'general entertainment' programming from noon until 2pm (such as Ask Dr. Ruth, Loving, The Beachcombers, America's Top 10, Wild World of Animals, Fun in the Sun and The Ewoks).

 These programmes were followed by movies from 2pm until around midnight.
 By September, general entertainment programming was dropped and movies ran from noon until around midnight, with an extra midnight movie on Friday and Saturday nights.
 From mid-December 1990 until January 1992, Sky Movies aired from noon until around 2am daily.

 Sky Movies commenced 24-hour programming in February 1992, initially on weekends and during public holidays, then expanded to 24-hour, seven-day-a-week programming on 1 January 1997.
 In 1993, Sky Television sold the channel to HBO Asia.
 It became known as HBO, but later reverted to its former name Sky Movies, after HBO Asia re-sold the channel to Sky Television.
 NICAM stereo broadcasting was available on the UHF channel until around 1998 when Sky launched their digital service.
 All current Sky Movie channels broadcast in at least stereo sound.

 A second movie channel, Sky Movies Max was released in 1999 after Sky launched their digital satellite service.
 All future Sky Movies channels that were launched were available on the Sky Digital platform only, the original movie channel was the only channel to ever broadcast on the now discontinued UHF analogue service.

 Sky Movies Max broadcast in widescreen 16:9 format from 2002 onwards.
-Sky Movies also broadcast in widescreen 16:9 format on Sky Digital from 1 January 2005 onwards however continued to broadcast in 4:3 on the UHF service.
+Sky Movies also broadcast in widescreen 16:9 format on Sky Digital from 1 January 2005 onwards, however it continued to broadcast in 4:3 on the UHF service.